NickNterm/StudentRestaurantUOI/README.md

  - the fast api that takes the data from the postgress server
  - the doc reader that parses the .docx file to the database

- Technologies Used in this Project
- Flutter, Postgress, FastAPI, Python
+ Technologies Used in this Project: Flutter, Postgress, FastAPI, Python